 - Green walnuts (3 walnuts per liter of spirits).

 - Brandy or sweet anise.

 - Sugar (500g per liter of brandy).
-If you use sweet anise, do not put sugar, since it already has sugar.
+If you use sweet anise, don’t add sugar, it already has.

 - Herbs, such as mint, thyme, rosemary, fennel, oregano, sage, nettle, citronella, tarragon, chamomile, basil, elderberry, orange blossom, tile, etc.